bert/BFR/README.md

 ## A backup of Brewfather recipes I hoarded over the years.

-- Recipes are sorted in folders named by BJCP category.
+- Recipes are sorted in folders named by BJCP style.

 - All recipes are normalized for 5 Liter batch size (fermenting vessel) and can be brewed in a 12 Liter stove pot.